BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/README.md

 <img src="https://github.com/BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/blob/main/img/system_overview.png" >

 ## Overview
-Here is the method to utilize the multiple cues including depth maps, normal maps, remission maps, and semantic maps to recognize the mutual poses of pair-wise robots.
-We first collect the corresponding laser points attached to robot teammate, and then project these points to images fed to the devised CNN.
+Here is the method to utilize the multiple cues, including depth maps, normal maps, remission maps, and semantic maps, to recognize the mutual poses of pair-wise robots.
+We first collect the corresponding laser points attached to the robot teammate, and then project these points to images fed to the devised CNN.
 The devised CNN outputs 6-DOF mutual poses.
 At the same time, error propagation is implemented to capture the uncertainty of the estimated mutual poses.
-Uncertain, i.e., "over confident" mutual poses are filtered out and not utilized by the following tasks, such as local map merging in multi-robot SLAM (MR-SLAM).
+Uncertain, i.e., "overconfident" mutual poses are filtered out and not utilized by the following tasks, such as local map merging in multi-robot SLAM (MR-SLAM).

 * [Data Collection](#data-collection)
 * [Data Preprocessing](#data-preprocessing)